OVECJOE/rei/docs/index.md

   - UV for python version management `.python-version`
   - UV for dependency management `pyproject.toml`
   - src/package structure
-  - Usage of Project Script to directly call the package like `$ modern_python_boilerplate`
+  - Usage of Project Script to directly call the package like `$ rei`
 - **Continuous Integration `make allci`**
   - Ruff for linting `make check`
   - Ruff for formatting `make format`